shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 	})
 }
 ```
+> Note: At this point, your previous tests will fail.
+You may wish to update your previous tests so they pass given the new genesis configs.

 # Your Turn!

 - Set up your genesis specs as specified above.
 - Write some new tests to ensure that kitties are correctly configured at genesis.
 - Refactor your previous tests to take advantage of this setup.
-- Update your previous tests so they pass given the new genesis configs.

 ### Genesis Deployment
 In the scope of this tutorial, we'll only review how to set up your genesis state